linhuifj/TinyAsyncHttpd/README.md

 # TinyAsyncHttpd
-#### TinyAsyncHttpd is a small but high performance library that provides http service.
-It's based on libevent but supports multithread, https and asynchronous callback.
+#### TinyAsyncHttpd is a small, stable and high performance library that provides http service.
+It supports multithread, asynchronous callback and https.